 Let the apples cook on the Saute setting or Slow Cooker setting, while stirring in lemon juice.
 Place the immersion blender into the Instant Pot and pulse until smooth, moving the blender around the pan as you bend up bits of apple until completely smooth.
 If you don’t have an immersion blender, let the apple butter cool for about 30 minutes, then place the apple mixture in blender in small batches until smooth.

 Spoon apple butter into jars or other containers.
 Use with in 10 days, store in refrigerator or freeze until ready to use.

 Makes about 3-4 pints for large batch, depending on how much you sample before placing in jars 🙂

 - Initially, the recipe called for 2 tablespoons of water added to the apples.
-A few readers have said their Instant Pot has given an error message "burn" .
-To eliminate this issue, we have amended the recipe from 2 tablespoons of water to 1/2 cup to insure there is enough water in the pot to bring it to proper pressure and not trigger a "burn" message.
+A few readers have said their Instant Pot has given an error message “burn”.
+To eliminate this issue, we have amended the recipe from 2 tablespoons of water to 1/2 cup to ensure there is enough water in the pot to bring it to proper pressure and not trigger a “burn” message.
 I have made this recipe using 2 tablespoons of water, but want to avoid any problems for readers while in the middle of cooking the apples!
 I suspect the juiciness of the apples has something to do with how they cook up and if they do or do not produce a burn message.

 - If after the apple butter is cooked and blended it seems not quite thick enough, you may cook with lid off in Instant Pot for additional time on Sauté setting.
-Make sure to stir pot to prevent scorching!
+Make sure to stir apples to prevent scorching!